--: Unnecessary Item Task Command Dynamic SR-IOV function used (1) Static SR-IOV function used 6 Start the I/O domain. start-domain - Yes 7 Disable the hotplug service. svcadm disable hotplug Yes Yes (2)
+-: Unnecessary ltem Task Command Dynamic SR-IOV function used (1) Static SR-IOV function used 6 Start the I/O domain. start-domain - Yes 7 Disable the hotplug service. svcadm disable hotplug Yes Yes (2)

-1 Dynamic reconfiguration for the SR-IOV virtual function is supported by XCP 2210 or later and Oracle VM Server for SPARC 3.1 or later.
+\1 Dynamic reconfiguration for the SR-IOV virtual function is supported by XCP 2210 or later and Oracle VM Server for SPARC 3.1 or later.

-2 If static reconfiguration for the SR-IOV virtual function is used, the hotplug service operates regardless of its enable/disable setting.
+\2 If static reconfiguration for the SR-IOV virtual function is used, it does not matter whether the hotplug service is enabled or disabled.